dpasztor11/CBA_CANON/README.md

 src/CBA - Colouring Bit Array and helper functions
 src/EquivalenceGeneration - code for generating equivalence representatives
 src/findingCBAs - code for realisation of csk-representatives
-\*/old, generateCSKSolutions(2), CBA/ - some code made earlier by my supervisor
+\*/old, CBA/ - some code made earlier by my supervisor
+generateCSKSolutions, generateCSKSolutions2 - code made by my supervisor, slightly modified by me

 Important data used by various programs is stored in data folder.

+Some lists are named differently then in my thesis:
+csk-equivalence -> sk-equivalence representatives cs-equivalence -> s-equivalence representatives c-equivalence -> plausible CBAs

 # Terminology